 Lambda Alpha National Anthropology Honor Society, ETA Chapter

 The Lambda Alpha National Anthropology Honor Society is a national organization dedicated to the promotion of academic and professional excellence.
-Lamba Alpha promotes the professional growth and development of its members through workshops, fieldtrips, conferences, and other related activities.
-Members are eligible to submit articles for publication in the annual Lambda Alpha Journal and are eligible to apply for national scholarships.
+Lambda Alpha promotes the professional growth and development of its members through workshops, fieldtrips, conferences, and other related activities.
+Members are eligible to submit articles for publication in the national Lambda Alpha Journal and are eligible to apply for national scholarships.

 Membership is open to undergraduates, graduate students, and alumni.
 Applicants must have an anthropology grade point average of 3.0 and a cumulative GPA at CSUF of 2.5.
 Grad students must have a cumulative GPA of 3.25.
 Members may wear the Lambda Alpha regalia at graduation, and are members for life.
 Applications are available in the Anthropology office in McCarthy Hall 426.
-For more information, please contact Lambda Alpha’s current faculty advisor Dr. Barbra Erickson at firstname.lastname@example.org or club president Zara Browne at email@example.com
+For more information, please contact Lambda Alpha's current faculty advisor Dr. Barbra Ericksont at email@example.com

 TAC’s goals are to promote greater understanding and appreciation for archeology on the CSUF campus.
 TAC events provide students opportunities to become involved in archeological fieldwork and research.
 TAC-sponsored events include guest speaker series, workshops, and field trips to nearby archeological sites.
-For more information, please contact TAC’s current faculty mentor Dr. Brenda Bowser at email@example.com
+For more information, please contact TAC’s current faculty advisor Dr. Carl Wendt at firstname.lastname@example.org or TAC president Alexandra Jonassen at email@example.com

 Roots and Shoots